developer-friendly/blog/docs/posts/2024/0012-ory-kratos.md

 ## Kratos Deployment

-Skip this section if you have Kratos deployed elsewhere. :airplane:
+Skip this section if you have Kratos deployed elsewhere or are using the [Ory Network] with a paid plan. :airplane:

 You don't have to self-host your Ory Kratos server if you don't want to.
 The Ory team provides a hosted version of Ory Kratos, as well as other Ory products